-- the statement of work (SOW) and the 3PL services you are contracting for
+- Statement of work (SOW) and the 3PL services you are contracting for.

-- a host of legal clauses such as warranty and guarantees, and termination of the agreement
+- And a host of legal clauses such as warranty/guarantees, limitation of liability and termination clauses, etc.

-As you finalize the contract, look at the deliverables, services, standards, and pricing in the context of the 3PL contract and your company’s requirements.
-In most cases, 3PL contracts are three years or longer.
+In most cases, 3PL contracts for fulfillment services are three years or longer.
 Ask these questions as you review any 3PL contract for your business:

 - How will costs increase and be limited annually?

-- How are 3PL contracts terminated by either party?
+- How are 3PL contracts terminated by either party for non-performance or otherwise?

-- What can you do to keep service performance high?
+- What can you do to keep the service performance high?

-Additions to the master agreement are specific to each client and can specify the services provided and at what cost.
-These Addendums may also include:
+Additions to the master services agreement are specific to each client and can specify the services provided and at what cost.
+It is not uncommon for 3PLs to supplement this with addendums to cover:

-Addendums can be updated as separate documents at a later time if the services, standards, and costs change.
+Addendums should be updated as the services, standards, and costs change.
+Both parties will want to execute the addendum reflecting the changes.

 Read: 9 Considerations Vendors Evaluate in Negotiating Deals

-Selling materials are not contractual.
 The SOW summarizes the services that you and the 3PL are contracting for.
-The SOW should work in concert with other sections of the contract, such as Standards and Pricing of Services.
+The SOW should work in concert with other sections of the contract, such as standards and pricing of services.

 Here is a partial list of services that the Statement of Work may include:

-- Is the implementation plan previously provided sufficiently detailed or just a high level?
+- Is the implementation plan provided sufficiently detailed or just a high level?

 - Is it detailed enough you feel comfortable committing your company to it?

 Spell out the client and 3PL responsibilities.
-Identify Go Live Dates for receipt of first inbound product and for shipping for first customer orders.
+Identify go live dates for receipt of first inbound product and for shipping for first customer orders.
+Most project plans will include only the tasks required by the vendor to support the logistics service quoted.

 Read: How to Select the Best 3PL Vendor For Your Business